RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/ros/ros-lifecycle.md

 ## In Code

-You can find the lifecycle examples at the ROS demo [github](https://github.com/ros2/demos/tree/rolling/lifecycle/src).
-This guide will comment just a few key points on that code.
+You can find the lifecycle examples at the ROS demo [github](https://github.com/ros2/demos/tree/rolling/lifecycle/src).This guide will comment just a few key points on that code.

 Right at the definition of the talker node, we see:

 ```cpp
 class LifecycleTalker : public rclcpp_lifecycle::LifecycleNode
 ```